Tanwar-12/Face-Mask-Detection/README.md

 ## CHALLENGES FACED:
-*	challenge faced in bounding boxes creation
+*	Challenge faced in bounding boxes creation.
-*	Assign the same no for all classes
+*	Assign the same number for all classes.
-*	Made mistake in yolov5 folder structure
+*	Made mistakes in yolov5 folder structure.
-*	Take lots of time to create bounding boxes
+*	Take lots of time to create bounding boxes.

 ## WHAT WE LEARN:
 *	Understand the YoloV5 folder structure as well as learn label-IMG tool.